 Definition of Non-Resident LLCs

-A non-resident LLC is a type of business structure that is owned by individuals or entities who are not residents of the United States.
-This means that the owners of the LLC are foreign individuals or businesses who are looking to establish a business presence in the United States.
-Although the owners may not live in the U.S. or have a U.S. visa, they are legally allowed to own an LLC in the country.
-The LLC provides limited liability protection for its owners, which means that their personal assets are not at risk if the company faces legal or financial troubles.
+A non-resident LLC is a type of business structure owned by individuals or entities not residents of the United States.
+This means that the owners of the LLC are foreign individuals or businesses looking to establish a business presence in the United States.
+Although the owners may not live in the U.S. or have a U.S. visa, they can legally own an LLC there.
+The LLC provides limited liability protection for its owners, meaning their assets are not at risk if the company faces legal or financial troubles.

 Operating Non-Resident LLCs in the USA